Ericsson/ecchronos/docs/SETUP.md

 The security parameters can be updated during runtime and will automatically be picked up by ecc.

-It's possible to override the default connection providers and create custom ones.
+It's possible to override the default connection providers if needed.
 More information about the custom connection provider can be found [here](STANDALONE.md).

 ## Running ecChronos